MiddleClassAndManufacturing

 A comment I made on Quora in response to a thread discussing problems in England:

-Right but this death of the middle is not just some weird British mental quirk.
+Right.
+But this death of the middle is not just some weird British mental quirk.
 It's to do with the structure of the economy.

 The problem with Britain is that, despite kicking off the industrial revolution, it decided that it didn't really want anything to do with industry.
 But it's manufacturing (and a tightly coupled product design) which is where all those middle-earning, interesting and wealth creating jobs / lives are.